-The presented work proposed the design and implementation of an Android-based, SC-based, and decentralized app with the goal of satisfying functional and legal requirements of an automated purchase and rental contracts setting Dapp in adoption to Ethereum BC.
-This system is designed with a P2P architecture, which enables high data rates in D2D communications by using WiFi-Direct.
-In addition to the design of a full contract, the proposed Dapp introduced light-weight contracts, which enable the opportunity of transferring identity information between users without the need to store them in the public BC and, therefore, reduce costs.
+The presented work proposed design and implementation of an Android-based, SC-based, and decentralized app with the goal of satisfying the functional and legal requirements of an automated purchase and rental contracts setting Dapp in adoption to Ethereum BC.
+This system is designed with a P2P architecture which, enables high data rates in D2D communications by using WiFi-Direct.
+In addition to the design of a full contract, proposed Dapp introduced the light-weight contracts which enable the opportunity of transferring identity information between users without the need to store them all in the public BC and therefore reduce the costs.

-Trust to this system is provided by designing the deposit-based SC to guarantee seller and buyers loyalty to contract and money transfer.
+Trust to this system is provided by designing the deposit-based SC to guarantee seller and buyers loyal-ty to contract and money transfer.
 High privacy provided by design as this Dapp is completely independent of any TTP and seller can specify the contract details including price, deposit, textual description, and images to deploy a contract.
 Contract details can be exchanged either by scanning a QR-code of a contract or by using WiFi-Direct.
 In the latter case, parties can flexibly decide which personal information they want to share.
 Contracts are signed on the users local device and protected by storing only on internal storage and being encrypted while sent over the network.
+Proposed

-Proposed Dapp is highly scalable and is capable of handling large number of contracts in parallel.
+Dapp is highly scalable and is capable of handling large number of contracts in parallel.
 Also, it detects network errors and prevents lose of money by storing contracts pre-emptively when the network fails during contract creation transactions.

-Evaluations indicate that cost estimation Equations proposed in this paper are accurate and estimate the deployment and transactions of SC costs with high precision.
-In turn, these equations indicate on how to implement SCs with least possible costs.
+Evaluations indicate that cost estimation equations proposed in this paper are accurate and estimate the deploying and transactions of SC costs with high precision.
+These equations lead us to produce the SC codes with the least possible costs.